dxgldotorg/dxgl/cfgmgr/ReadMe.txt

 0 - As reported by system
 1 - Group by depth
 2 - Group by resolution

+Member CustomResolutionX
+REG_DWORD HKCU\DXGL\Profiles\<app>\CustomResolutionX
+INI Entry CustomResolutionX
+INI Group display
+Width of the custom resolution for the display output for modes 9 and 10.
+Default is 640

+Member CustomResolutionY
+REG_DWORD HKCU\DXGL\Profiles\<app>\CustomResolutionY
+INI Entry CustomResolutionY
+INI Group display
+Height of the custom resolution for the display output for modes 9 and 10.
+Default is 480

+Member CustomRefresh
+REG_DWORD HKCU\DXGL\Profiles\<app>\CustomRefresh
+INI Entry CustomRefresh
+INI Group display
+Refresh rate for the display output for modes 9 and 10.
+Default is 60

+Member DisplayMultiplierX
+REG_DWORD HKCU\DXGL\Profiles\<app>\
+INI Entry DisplayMultiplierX
+INI Group display
+Multiplier for the pixel width for display mode 8.
+Default is 1.0

+Member DisplayMultiplierY
+REG_DWORD HKCU\DXGL\Profiles\<app>\
+INI Entry DisplayMultiplierY
+INI Group display
+Multiplier for the pixel height for display mode 8.
+Default is 1.0

 Member scalingfilter
 INI Entry ScalingFilter